skulidropek/Rust-Docs/Documentation/Hooks/LastDev.md

 /// </summary>
 /// <param name="player">The player attempting to change the code.</param>
 /// <param name="entity">The entity being modified.</param>
-/// <param name="newCode">The new code being set.</param>
+/// <param name="newCode">The new code to be set.</param>
-/// <param name="isGuest">Whether the new code is for a guest or not.</param>
+/// <param name="flag">A flag indicating whether the new code is a guest code or not.</param>
 /// <returns>Returns null if the default behavior is overridden, otherwise returns a non-null value.</returns>
-object CanChangeCode(BasePlayer player, CodeLock entity, string newCode, bool isGuest) {
+object CanChangeCode(BasePlayer player, CodeLock entity, string newCode, bool flag) {
     Puts("CanChangeCode is working!");
     return null;